 CHRIST'S CHURCH SPITALFIELDS Looks splendid as you approach it from Brushfield Street alongside Spitalfield market.
 One of Hawksmoor's masterpieces it has an octagonal tower and magnificent columns on the front, the interior is spartan and the crypt used to treat alcoholics.

 Famous Residents # 10: Residing at St Mary-le-bow

 The present St Mary-le-bow was built by Sir Christopher Wren after the great fire of 1666; it stands on the site of a Norman Church dating from the time of William the Conqueror.
 'The great bell of Bow' for in Norman times there was only the one bell, and it had a much stronger vibration than any other city bells.
 It could be heard over four miles away at Highgate hill, for it was where Dick Whittington is reported to have heard the bells telling him to 'return again Whittington Lord Mayor of London' returning to London he became Lord mayor four times.
-The present church has twelve bells in the steeple, and is considered one of Wrens masterpieces.
-With constucted balcony and views of cheapside and the Lord Mayor's Show.
+The present church has twelve bells in the steeple and is considered one of Wren's masterpieces.
+With constructed balcony and views of Cheapside and the Lord Mayor's Show.
 The twelve bells still ring out and if you are born within their sound it is said you are a true Cockney.
 The term Cockney, one who lives in the land of Cocaigne - the land of plenty.
-Cocaigne was a medievil story where all the houses were made of cakes and it's streets paved with gold.
+Cocaigne was a medieval story where all the houses were made of cakes and its streets paved with gold.
 London appeared to country-folk as a city overflowing with food and riches.